slotrans/commas-first/design_doc.md

 # Basic layout

 - strip all tokens that are entirely whitespace, since we will be handling spacing and newlines
+    - it _may_ be desirable to preserve whitespace that occurs immediately before a block comment

 ## SELECT